joyent/conch-api/docs/modules/Conch.md

 Used by Mojo in the startup process.
 Loads the config file and sets up the helpers, routes and everything else.

+# HELPERS

+These methods are made available on the `$c` object (the invocant of all controller methods, and therefore other helpers).

+## status

+Helper method for setting the response status code and json content.

 # LICENSING

 Copyright Joyent, Inc.